AdobeDocs/journey-optimizer-b2b.en/help/user/content/ai-assistant-emails.md

 1. Click **[!UICONTROL Select]** to replace the template contents with the selected variant and return to the email designer.

+   In the email designer, you can use the editing and formatting tools on the canvas to alter the content, as well as the _[!UICONTROL Settings]_ and _[!UICONTROL Style]_ options on the right.

 >[!TAB Text generation]

-The following steps describe the task sequence for using AI Assistant to refine an existing email template or enhance the text content for an existing email:
+The following steps describe the task sequence for using AI Assistant to refine or enhance the text content for an existing email:

 1. In the email designer, access the AI Assistant menu by clicking the icon ( ![AI Assistant menu toggle](../assets/button-ai-assistant.png){width="30" zoomable="no"} ) at the right.